-The concentration in Healthcare Management develops the managerial skills required to work in today's regulated, complex health care field.
+The concentration in Healthcare Management develops the managerial skills required to work in today’s regulated, complex healthcare field.
 Graduates will have a solid foundation to meet the challenges of increasing quality while decreasing cost in healthcare delivery.
-The program prepares graduates for supervisory or middle management positions in hospitals, managed care organizations, community health centers, physician group practices, pharmaceutical companies, and other types of facilities.
+The concentration prepares graduates for supervisory or middle management positions in hospitals, managed care organizations, community health centers, physician group practices, pharmaceutical companies, and other types of facilities.

 This course provides a comprehensive overview of the healthcare industry including healthcare organizations and structures, public policy makers, and healthcare operations.
 Emphasis is placed on rapid changes in healthcare delivery systems as a response to increased healthcare costs, aging of the population, advanced medical science and technology, changing disease patterns, consumer demands, and distribution and use of the healthcare workforce.

 This course is an introduction to legal and regulatory standards governing healthcare organizations.
 Topics include legal requirements, responsibilities, and constraints related to health provider/patient relationships, medical records, malpractice insurance, and licensure of health professionals.

 This course offers a general description and application of certain financial principles in a healthcare setting including insurance payment systems, funding sources, non-profit versus for-profit, return on investment, and profitability.
 It provides an overview of financial statements and financial responsibility reporting, budgeting, inventory control, asset management, payer systems, accounts receivable, charity care, and managing controllables.